 The library's knowledgeable staff is available to work with students one-on-one, in teams, and in the classroom.
 Library services can be accessed in person at our service desks or by phone, email, or text message.
-Located in the center of the College complex, the Library offers two computer labs, two photocopiers with scan-to-email abilities, two group study rooms, and a quiet study area.
+Virtual appointments can also be scheduled.
+Located in the center of the College complex, the Library offers computing, photocopiers with scan-to-email abilities, group study spaces, and a quiet study area.
 Students have access to print and electronic books, online periodicals, and streaming educational videos.
 HCC faculty may place course materials on reserve at the circulation desk for student use.
 The library also lends technology including Chromebooks, laptops, WiFi hot spots, and calculators.
 The online catalog and online databases are accessible from both in the Library and from off campus.
 Easy 24/7 remote access to the Library's electronic collection means that the Library is always open when you need it.